syncfusion/blazor-docs/src/charts/bullet-chart/axis-customization.md

 </SfBulletChart>
 ```

-> Refer [code block](#majorTickLines-and-minorTickLines-customization) to know the property value of **BulletChartData**.
+> Refer to the [code block](#majorTickLines-and-minorTickLines-customization) to know about the property value of **BulletChartData**.

 ![Label Format](images/label-format.png)

-The table below describes the result of applying some commonly used formats to numeric axis values.
+The following table describes the result of applying some commonly used formats to numeric axis values.

 <!-- markdownlint-disable MD033 -->
 <table>